-- 1. a stimulating, informed environment through a wide range of interesting and contemporary courses with flexibility and choice, but allowing you to focus increasingly as you progress from level to level: - 2. a sound scientific knowledge base in Biochemistry and Physiology to masters level to enable you to show critical awareness of current problems and new insights in biomedical science research; - 3. an appreciation of the limits of knowledge of biomedical processes and how these limits may be extended by further relevant research; - 4. training in biochemical and physiological laboratory skills; - 5. an opportunity to develop a range of transferable skills (information and communication technology, team working, written and oral communication, time management, planning, data collection and presentation); - 6. opportunities to develop your skills of critical thinking and to show that you can pursue independent study; - 7. an opportunity to undertake an independent project on a biomedical topics; - 8. an education and training suitable for a wide variety of careers and that will prepare you for higher degrees and careers in biomedical research or graduate entry to medicine; - 9. the capability of life-long learning, study and enquiry.
+- 1. a stimulating, informed environment achieved by offering a wide range of interesting and contemporary modules providing flexibility and choice, while allowing you to focus increasingly as you progress from level to level; - 2. a sound scientific knowledge base in Biochemistry and Physiology; - 3. an ability to describe and comment on specific aspects of current research in biomedical sciences; - 4. training in biochemical and physiological laboratory skills; - 5. an opportunity to develop a range of transferable skills (information and communication technology, team working, written and oral communication, time management, planning, data collection and presentation); - 6. opportunities to develop your skills of critical thinking and to show that you can pursue independent study; - 7. an opportunity to undertake an independent project on a biomedical topic; - 8. an education and training suitable for a wide variety of careers and that will prepare you for higher degrees and careers in biomedical research or graduate entry to medicine; - 9. the capability of life-long learning, study and enquiry.